cgwire/kitsu/docs/getting-started-production/README.md

 If you click on a number, a side panel opens with the details of the time spent per task this week.

-You can also set up the number of working hours per day.
+You can also set up a number of working hours per day.

 Go back to the main menu, and select **Settings**.